COUNCIL ON GRADUATE MEDICAL EDUCATION

 Two resident members will be selected by the House Staff Council which is made up of peer-selected members of all of the school’s sponsored programs.

 A quality improvement and/or safety officer or designee will serve as a full member appointed by the Dean.

 There must be a minimum of two Program Directors on the Council.

-The Council will have a minimum of fifteen voting members: the Associate Dean/Chairman of the Council on Graduate Medical Education, the Vice-Chairman of the Council, ten members of the Faculty, two members of the House Staff, a quality improvement and/or safety officer, and participating site appointed members.
+The Council will have a minimum of fifteen voting members: the Associate Dean/Chairman of the Council on Graduate Medical Education, the Vice-Chairman of the Council, the Assistant Dean(s) for Graduate Medical Education, the Associate Dean for Diversity, Equity and Inclusion (or their designee), ten members of the Faculty, two members of the House Staff, a quality improvement and/or safety officer, and participating site appointed members.

-Nominations for faculty membership will be requested from the Chairmen of the Clinical Departments of the School of Medicine and the Program Directors of all ACGME accredited training programs.
+Nominations for faculty membership will be requested from the Chairmen of the Clinical Departments of the School of Medicine and the Program Directors of all UMKC ACGME accredited training programs.
+GMEC members whose term is just ending may self-nominate for another term.
 Faculty members of the Council will be chosen through a vote of the same.
 The number of faculty nominees to be considered from Children’s Mercy Hospital will reflect the percentage of programs from Children’s Mercy Hospital which are part of the total UMKC sponsored programs, not including CMH DIO.
 If that percentage is already exceeded in current members, then no additional faculty nominees will be considered but will be re-evaluated each voting period.